renatoathaydes/spock-reports/README.md

 That means that you have the freedom to place the css file in a separate jar, for example.

 The output directory, on the other hand, is relative to the working directory.
-For Maven project which use the defaults, you might want to change it to `target/spock-reports`.
+For Maven projects which use the defaults, you might want to change it to `target/spock-reports`.